Flow Equivariant World Models: Memory for Partially Observed Dynamic Environments: Flow Equivariant World Models

 \subsection{Instantiations for 2D / 3D Partially Observed Dynamic World Modeling}

-\paragraph{Simple Recurrent FloWM.} For the first set of experiments, to validate our framework in a 2D environment, we extend the model of \cite{keller2025flowequivariantrecurrentneural} with the unified self-motion equivariance introduced above (depicted in Figure \ref{fig:2d_model_figure}).
-Explicitly, this yields the following recurrence:
+\paragraph{Simple Recurrent FloWM.} For the first set of experiments, to validate our framework in a 2D environment, we construct a recurrent model with self-motion and flow equivariance following the framework introduced above.
+Explicitly: